 - In the whole Event’s venue, there is a strict prohibition of placement and distribution of any promotional and commercial materials and any presentation activity without a prior written consent given by the Organizer.
 There is also a strict prohibition of any form of presentation of both political parties and movements in the whole Event’s venue.

-Article VI.
+Article IV.
 Event’s Venue, Entrance, Opening Hours

-Article VII.
-Health and Safety protection
+Article V. Health and Safety protection